 This Notice announces the continued availability of supplemental operating funds for Section 8, Section 202, and Section 811 properties to prevent, prepare for, and respond to the coronavirus disease discovered in 2019 (COVID-19)1 and establishes an application process for owners of properties assisted under these programs to request funds for one or more of these purposes.
 Appropriations provided under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) (Pub.
 L. 116-136) are being provided via a special payment process that supplements amounts currently provided under existing Section 8, Section 202, and Section 811 rental assistance contracts administered by the Office of Multifamily Housing.
 On July 23, 2020, Notice H 20-08 was issued to provide an initial request period for COVID-19 Supplemental Payments.
-This notice establishes a second request window and updates the submission requirements.
-The guidance includes a December 11, 2020 filing deadline for owners of properties assisted under these programs to be considered for COVID-19 Supplemental Payments (CSP).
-This request period covers expenses incurred through November 30, 2020.
+A second request period was announced on November 24, 2020, in Notice H 2020-11.
+This notice establishes a third request window and updates the submission requirements.
+The guidance includes an April 26, 2021, filing deadline for owners of properties assisted under these programs to be considered for COVID-19 Supplemental Payments (CSP).
+This third request period covers expenses incurred through March 31, 2021.

-Notable changes include clarifications on eligibility of Rental Assistance Demonstration (RAD) Section 8 properties, eligible activities, and allowable signatories for the request form.
-This Notice sets parameters for owners who did not submit requests under H 20-08 to make requests for expenses incurred from March 27 through July 31 and discusses allowable re-submissions for previously disapproved CSP requests.
+Notable changes from Notice H 2020-11 include clarifications on eligible expenses associated with hosting COVID-19 vaccination and testing clinics conducted by 3rd-party providers at Multifamily properties (see page 4).
+This Notice also sets parameters for owners who did not submit requests under H 2020-08 or H 2020-11 to make requests for expenses incurred from March 27 through November 30, 2020 (in addition to those incurred from December 1, 2020 through March 31, 2021), and discusses allowable re-submissions for previously disapproved CSP requests (see page 5).